libigl/libigl/docs/tutorial.md

 multiple meshes.

 Which mesh is _selected_ is controlled via the `viewer.selected_data_index` field.
-By default it his is set to `0`, so in the typical case of a single mesh `viewer.data()` returns the `igl::ViewerData` corresponding to the one and only mesh.
+By default the index is set to `0`, so in the typical case of a single mesh `viewer.data()` returns the `igl::ViewerData` corresponding to the one and only mesh.